wyn/baking-potato/README.md

 # Baking-potato

-A 'hot-potato' game built on the Tezos blockchain implemented as a FA2 contract that makes use of the recent 'tickets' innovation from February 2021 'edo' upgrade.
+A 'hot-potato' game built on the Tezos blockchain implemented as a FA2 contract that makes use of the recent 'tickets' innovation from the February 2021 'edo' upgrade.

 ## How to play

-Players buy in to a game and receive their own unique hot potato.
+Players buy-in to a game and receive their own unique hot potato.

-Buy ins are collected together to form the prize pot for that game.
+Buy-ins cost 10tz each and are collected together to form the prize pot for that game.

 Players hold on to their potato for as long as they can stand, then pass the potato back when they run out of nerves.

-The last person to pass the potato back before the game is ended wins the pot.
+The last person to pass the potato back before the game is ended wins the pot, obviously players do not know when the game will end.

 ## Details